Frequently asked questions

 What is the Melbourne Airport Rail route?

 Melbourne Airport Rail will run from a new premium station at Melbourne Airport, via Sunshine Station and into the heart of the CBD through the Metro Tunnel.

 New dedicated tracks will be constructed along the existing Albion-Jacana freight corridor between Sunshine and Airport West.
 The tracks will veer off the freight corridor crossing the M80 freeway and head towards the airport following Airport Drive, before arriving at a premium station at Melbourne Airport.

 Why is this route the best option?

-This solution delivers the best connections from Melbourne Airport to the regions and suburbs for all Victorians, getting people to where they want to go with easy transfers to all regional lines and direct trips into the heart of the CBD in under 30 minutes.
+This solution delivers the best connections from Melbourne Airport to the regions and suburbs for all Victorians, getting people to where they want to go with easy transfers to all regional lines and direct trips into the heart of the CBD in around 30 minutes.